 Step 1: Launch the DroidKit app on your PC or Mac.
 Then, select FRP Bypass.

 Step 2: Connect your phone to your PC or Mac and then press the Start button.
+Then select the brand of your device.

 Step 3: When the configuration file is prepared, tap on Start to Bypass.